Azure/terraform-azurerm-avm-res-servicebus-namespace/README.md

 ### <a name="input_authorization_rules"></a> [authorization\_rules](#input\_authorization\_rules)

 Description:   Defaults to `{}`.
 Manages a ServiceBus Namespace authorization Rule within a ServiceBus.
-Map key is used as the name of the authorizaton rule.
 The following properties can be specified:

-    authorization\_rules = map(object({
+  - `authorization_rules` - Map key is used as the name of the authorizaton rule.
-      send   = (Optional) - Always set to `true` when manage is `true` if not it will default to `false`.
+    - `send`   - (Optional) - Always set to `true` when manage is `true` if not it will default to `false`.
 Does this Authorization Rule have Listen permissions to the ServiceBus Namespace?
-      listen = (Optional) - Always set to `true` when manage is `true` if not it will default to `false`.
+    - `listen` - (Optional) - Always set to `true` when manage is `true` if not it will default to `false`.
 Does this Authorization Rule have Send permissions to the ServiceBus Namespace?
-      manage = (Optional) - Defaults to `false`.
+    - `manage` - (Optional) - Defaults to `false`.
 Does this Authorization Rule have Manage permissions to the ServiceBus Namespace?
-    }))

   Example Inputs:
   ```hcl